lynnfaraday/aresmush.com/_root/tutorials/install/system-requirements.md

 The code itself is small, less than 50MB, but you'll also need room for the OS and tools.

 For the database, it will depend on the size of your game, but it's pretty insignificant.
 In testing, a database with 1000 rooms, exits and characters was about 2MB in size.
+Considering most VPS' have multiple GB, that's nothing.

 ## Software Packages

-There are several software packages that Ares requires:
+There are several software packages that Ares requires, including:

 * [Ruby](/https://rvm.io/rvm/install)
 * [Redis database]((http://redis.io/topics/quickstart))
 * [Git version control](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

-If you use the [Digital Ocean](/tutorials/install/digital-ocean) instructions, these will automatically be installed for you.
+If you use the [Digital Ocean](/tutorials/install/digital-ocean) environment, the official install scripts will set up everything you need.
 Otherwise you'll have to set them up on your own.
-Doing so is outside the scope of this tutorial.
+You can use the install scripts as a guide.